-- 1. Using the allen screwdriver, loosen the threaded ring 1. - 2.
+- 1. Using the allen screwdriver, loosen the threaded ring \bigcirc . - 2.
 Remove the cover 2 and the spacer 3 (not part of all flow cells). - 3.
-Using tweezers, pull out the pressure bushing 4 and the lightguide 5. - 4.
+Using tweezers, pull out the pressure bushing 4 and the light-guide 5. - 4.
 Carefully push the light guide out of the holder and strip off the seal.
 The seal ring needs to be renewed during every cleaning of the fiber optics. - 5.
 Clean the light guide with a clean, soft cloth or with an appropriate solvent in an ultrasonic bath.
 Make sure that the clean light guide is not touched by fingers. - 6.
-Assemble the flow cell.
-Make sure that the new seal ring does not interrupt the light path. - 7.
-Using the allen screwdriver, tighten the threaded ring 1 with a torque of 1.1 Nm.
+Assemble the flow cell. - 7.
+Using the allen screwdriver, tighten the threaded ring 1.

-The light guide has been cleaned.
+Result The the light path of the flow cell has been cleaned.